fect-org/fect/.github/CONTRIBUTING.md

 1. Create a component folder in `packages`.
 2. Run `Yarn collect` and it will automatic add `import` to `packages/index.ts`
-3. Create a document file in `docs/zh-cn` and `docs/example`,it will automatic logon.
+3. Create a document file in `docs/zh-cn` or `docs/en-us` and `docs/example`,it will automatic logon.
 4. Restart local server view changes: `yarn dev`.

 #### **Create testcase**